 Google For Jobs

 Google has launched a search engine designed just for you to search an appropriate job for you.
-Now you can search from entry-level and service industry positions to high-end professional jobs.
+Now you can search for any job whether it is an entry-level position or service industry positions or high-end professional.
 It is set to be coming in the weeks ahead.

 Isn’t it a good news for all you job-seekers out there!